1.2.16PROVISIONS AND CONTINGENCIES

 (v) The Company does not have any charges or satisfaction which is yet to be registered with Registrar of Companies beyond the statutory period.

-(b) Provide any guarantee security or the like to or on behalf of the Ultimate Beneficiaries.
+(b) Provide any guaranteed security or the like to or on behalf of the Ultimate Beneficiaries.

-(viii) The Company has not received any fund from any person(s) or entity(ies) including foreign entities (Funding Party) with the understanding (whether recorded in writing or otherwise) that the Group shall:
+(viii) The Company has not received any funds from any person(s) or entity(ies) including foreign entities (Funding Party) with the understanding (whether recorded in writing or otherwise) that the Group shall

 (a) Directly or indirectly lend or invest in other persons or entities identified in any manner whatsoever by or on behalf of the Funding Party (Ultimate Beneficiaries) or

-(b) Provide any guarantee security or the like on behalf of the Ultimate Beneficiaries.
+(b) Provide any guaranteed security or the like on behalf of the Ultimate Beneficiaries.

 (xi) The Company has not traded or invested in Crypto currency or Virtual Currency during the financial year.